syncfusion-content/windowsforms-docs/WindowsForms/TabControl/Events.md

 ### Customize the appearance of TabControlAdv while HotTracking

-You can customize the appearance of the TabControlAdv while HotTracking.
-This can be achieved by handling the event, DrawItem in the TabControlAdv.
-The argument, DrawTabEventArgs gets the data for the Syncfusion.Windows.Forms.Tools.TabControlAdv.DrawItem event handler in the TabControlAdv.
-Within this event handler, check whether the TabItem is being HotTracked, and when it is, set the desired forecolor and backcolor to the DrawTabEventArgs object.
+You can customize the appearance of the `TabControlAdv` while `HotTracking`.
+This can be achieved by handling the event, `DrawItem` in the `TabControlAdv`.
+The argument, `DrawTabEventArgs` gets the data for the `Syncfusion.Windows.Forms.Tools.TabControlAdv.DrawItem` event handler in the `TabControlAdv`.
+Within this event handler, check whether the TabItem is being HotTracked, and when it is, set the desired forecolor and backcolor to the `DrawTabEventArgs` object.

 <table>
 <tr>